Greater Hudson Heritage Network

 Schedule of Completion

-Award recipients will be announced in late November/early December.
+Award recipients will be announced in late November/early December 2025.
+The grant period is tentatively from the date of notification (late November/early December 2025) until October 1, 2026 (unless coming in for a 2026 application in which case it is July 15, 2026; see final report requirements for more information).
 Funded conservation treatment work cannot begin prior to the date on the award letter and must be completed by the final report deadline.
 Should there be an unanticipated change in conservator, cost, scope of work or treatment, you MUST contact GHHN before proceeding.

 Final Report Requirements